FRRouting/frr/doc/user/snmp.rst

   	view all included .1 80
   	access MyROGroup "" any noauth exact all none none
   	#
-  	# the following line is relevant for Frr
+  	# the following line is relevant for FRR
   	#
   	smuxpeer .1.3.6.1.4.1.3317.1.2.5 frr_ospfd